 Nearly two weeks into free agency, Marcus Smart is still looking to sign a contract.

-The good news for him is that he's drawing interest from at a few teams around the league.
+The good news for him is he's drawing interest from a couple of teams around the league.

 Meanwhile, the Boston Celtics have reportedly been quiet—and that's not sitting well with the veteran guard.